welch-lab/new-welch-lab/_pages/openings.md

 **Postdoctoral Researcher**

-Laboratory of Joshua Welch

-Department of Computational Medicine and Bioinformatics

-Department of Computer Science and Engineering

-University of Michigan

-Ann Arbor, MI

-**Job Summary and Responsibilities:**

 The Welch Laboratory at the University of Michigan is seeking a postdoctoral researcher to develop and apply algorithms, machine learning methods, and statistical models for analysis of single-cell genomic data.
 Our research focuses on enabling biological discovery by applying novel computational approaches to genomic data.
 Broadly, we seek to understand what genes define the complement of cell types and cell states within healthy tissue, how cells differentiate to their final fates, and how dysregulation of genes within specific cell types contributes to human disease.
 The lab publishes in high-impact journals, including Cell, Nature, and Nature Biotechnology.

 This postdoctoral position will focus on methods for analyzing and integrating single-cell RNA-seq, single-cell epigenome data, and spatial transcriptomic data as part of several NIH-funded projects.
 We have data and biological collaborators from several different systems, including mouse bone, mouse brain, and human hematopoietic stem cells.
 This is such an exciting and fast-moving field that Nature Methods recently selected “Single-Cell Multimodal Omics Analysis” as the Method of the Year 2019 and “Spatially Resolved Transcriptomics” as the Method of the Year 2020.